 A Survey on Transit Map Layout –from Design, Machine, and Human Perspectives by Wu et al.

-- A written review of one of the papers of another student.
+- A written review of one of the surveys of another student/team.

-- A 15-minute presentation followed by a discussion.
+- A presentation in English followed by a discussion.
 The duration of the presentation will be announced after the literature submission deadline.
 The slides are to be submitted prior to the talk on TUWEL.